What is your most valuable asset? Is it your $500,000 house? Is it your car?

 What is Income Protection Cover?

-Income Protection Cover can protect up to 75% of your earnings due to accident, illness or mental health such as depression and anxiety.
+Income Protection Cover can protect your earnings due to accident, illness or mental health such as depression and anxiety.
 This cover can assist you and your family to maintain your lifestyle until you are back on your feet.

 2.6 million Australians aged 65 or under are living with a physical disability.i